Alejogb1/job-board/blog-data/yolov8-predict-model-object-detection.md

 id: "yolov8-predict-model-object-detection"
 ---

-Okay so you're looking at YOLOv8 and how to use its prediction capabilities for object detection huh Been there done that a few times trust me I've wrestled with this thing more than I care to admit
+Okay so you're looking at YOLOv8 and how to use its prediction capabilities for object detection right Been there done that a few times trust me I've wrestled with this thing more than I care to admit

 Alright lets break it down real simple